amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-cloud-gateway-keycloak-rbac-resource-server.md

 ![Keycloak assign role](/static/images/2021/spring-cloud-gateway-with-resource-server/assign-role-to-user.png)

-We can remove the defaults roles that are already present, but I would leave them for now.
+We can remove the default roles that are already present, but I would leave them for now.

 With this, we are done with allowing the user “test” to access the product resource from the Keycloak side.